Lionsberg/lionsberg-wiki/The Story.md

 [[Consciousness]] fundamentally lays itself out in narrative structure.

-In the context of the Lionsberg System, **The Story** refers to the all-encompassing story of our existence as a human species, in an intelligible universe, presently aboard Vessel Earth...
+In the context of the Lionsberg System, **The Story** refers to the all-encompassing story of our existence as a human species in a vast intelligible universe, presently aboard [[Worksite Earth]]...

+[[The Story of Lionsberg]] is one telling of [[The Story]], encompassing:

 Who We Are ([[Identity]])
 Where We Are ([[Analysis]])